-Gentle Pediatric Dentistry in Northampton & Amherst, MA
+Gentle Pediatric Dentist in Northampton, Amherst & Greenfield

 Your child deserves a truly exceptional approach, and that’s just what you’ll find at Northampton Pediatric Dentistry.
 Just like a pediatrician solely handles the medical issues of children, a pediatric dentistry specialist is focused on their dental needs, and additional years of education and training allow them to provide both skilled dental services and a warm, comfortable atmosphere where little ones can feel at ease.
-Dr. Tremblay and Dr. Yang hope to welcome you soon!
-Contact us today to schedule an appointment at either our Northampton, MA or Amherst, MA location.
+Dr. Tremblay, Dr. Yang and Dr. Sheraz hope to welcome you soon!
+Contact us today to schedule an appointment at either our Northampton, Amherst or Greenfield, MA location.

 Digit sucking is a common habit among infants, and one that usually sticks with children until they reach the age of six.
 It’s a harmless activity initially, but potentially serious oral health issues can begin to arise if young patients pass this age and continue the habit as their permanent teeth emerge.
 Parents can help to discourage them by providing motivation in the form of little rewards.
 If it continues, our team is available to provide you with more effective techniques.

 Your child will begin to receive their baby teeth when they’re about six to eight months old, while permanent teeth typically make their first appearance at the ages of five or six.
 If your little one doesn’t exactly follow this timetable, there’s no need to worry – everyone’s smiles have their own unique schedules.
-During their regular appointments here in Amherst or Northampton, our doctors can let you know if there’s a problem that needs our professional attention.
+During their regular appointments here in Amherst, Northampton or Greenfield, our doctors can let you know if there’s a problem that needs our professional attention.

 Decay is a constant threat to oral health that patients of all ages need to be aware of.
 For children, an overabundance of sugary or juicy sweets can be a strong cause of decay, and babies who go to bed with bottles of breast milk or formula have a higher risk as well.
 During their regular check-ups, our gentle dental team will professionally clean your child’s teeth and gums, as well as provide fluoride supplements as needed to fight dangerous bacteria.